Cameron pitches new EU deal at summit overshadowed by Greece

 Cameron has been advised that some limits on migrant benefits may require changes to the EU's treaties.
 Since that would take years, he may have to settle for a promise to change rules in the future.

-Conceding the scale of the task, two British government sources said Cameron would demand the promise of treaty change but that the changes may not be fully ratified by the time of the referendum.
+Conceding the scale of the task for the first time, two British government sources said Cameron would demand the promise of treaty change but that the changes may not be fully ratified by the time of the referendum.

 "It doesn't add up to a row of beans does it?
 It is meaningless," Nigel Farage, leader of the UK Independence Party, said of Cameron's renegotiation.
 "This idea of asking for a promissory note just won't be good enough."